• Skip to primary navigation

 Overhead view of a kale apple smoothie with a peanut butter swirl and a straw

-Well it turns out you can eat a full 2 cups of raw kale and never know it!
-That's the genius of smoothies.
+While it may be a while before I’m serving up a sweet potato and baby kale salad to my kids, it turns out you can eat a full 2 cups of raw kale and never know it!
+That’s the genius of smoothies.
+See this avocado strawberry smoothie for further proof!

 Nutrition never tasted so good.